ToniT0dorov/Conduct_a_security_audit/README.md

             <td width="341">
                 <p align="left">
                     <em>
-                        There                          are no disaster recovery
-                        plans in place.
-These need to be implemented to ensure business continuity.
+                        Currently, there is a lack of disaster recovery plans.
+It is crucial to establish and implement these plans to safeguard business continuity.
                     </em>
                 </p>
             </td>